-- 6.32 The Social Work (Scotland) Act provides the legal basis for charging for social care support at home.
+- 6.33 The Social Work (Scotland) Act provides the legal basis for charging for social care support at home.
 Under s87 of the Act charges must be both "reasonable and practicable" for an individual to pay.
 Understanding the associated additional daily living costs of living with an illness or a impairment is essential to ensure charging levels meet this test.
-Failure to take Disability Related Expenditure (DRE) into account as part of the financial assessment could result in charging levels which cause financial hardship and undermine the right of people living with an illness or impairment to live independently. - 6.33 To ensure the extra costs of being disabled are taken into account by charging policies, Local Authorities should be proactive in considering further disregard of income where additional expenditure is incurred by a supported person as a result of living as a disabled person.
-It is also important to ensure people undertaking the financial assessment process are aware to provide information relating to disability related expenditure. - 6.34 Additional costs may relate to, but will not be restricted to: - additional heating requirements - energy costs for disability related equipment eg concentrators - purchase, maintenance and repair of disability related equipment - specialist dietary requirement - specialist clothing
+Failure to take Disability Related Expenditure (DRE) into account as part of the financial assessment could result in charging levels which cause financial hardship and undermine the right of people living with an illness or impairment to live independently. - 6.34 To ensure the extra costs of being disabled are taken into account by charging policies, Local Authorities should be proactive in considering further disregard of income where additional expenditure is incurred by a supported person as a result of living as a disabled person.
+It is also important to ensure people undertaking the financial assessment process are aware to provide information relating to disability related expenditure.

-- help with cleaning and other domestic tasks including gardening (if that is something the person would have undertaken themselves) - extra washing - additional bedding - 6.35 It is difficult to determine set costs that should be taken into account as these will vary on a person by person basis.
+- 6.35 Additional costs may relate to, but will not be restricted to: - additional heating requirements - energy costs for disability related equipment eg concentrators - purchase, maintenance and repair of disability related equipment - specialist dietary requirement - specialist clothing - help with cleaning and other domestic tasks including gardening (if that is something the person would have undertaken themselves) - extra washing - additional bedding - 6.36 It is difficult to determine set costs that should be taken into account as these will vary on a person by person basis.
+To support this process people using services should be asked to provide sufficient evidence when they are completing their financial assessments annually.